smxi/acxi/README.txt

 which contains your flac music directories, and you want to sync up your ogg versions in:
 /home/fred/media/ogg
-You would run: acxi -i /home/fred/media/main -o /home/fred/media/ogg and acxi would mirror the directory structure, copy over all the jpg, png, txt, etc, type files, and then encode your flacs to ogg.
+You would run: acxi -s /home/fred/media/main -d /home/fred/media/ogg and acxi would mirror the directory structure, copy over all the jpg, png, txt, etc, type files, and then encode your flacs to ogg.